Photo: Alexander Iziliaev

 How old do you have to be to join the company?

-Students age 8 and older enrolled in level Ballet IIIA and up are welcome to audition.
+Students age 8 and older enrolled in level Ballet 3/3X and up are welcome to audition.

 What are the training requirements?

 Ensemble members are required to take a minimum of two ballet technique classes weekly, up to six technique classes weekly for older students.
+PYB members are required to enroll in Theater Dance and/or Contemporary dance in addition to their required ballet classes.
 Ensemble members are also required to train over the summer, although that training does not need to be here at PDA.

 How do you become a member?